KILTprotocol/docs/docs/develop/1-sdk/1-quickstart.md

 3. Query a **web3name** to get a **DID**
 4. Verify a **credential**, fetched from **DID service endpoints**

-After completing the getting started, you should have learn a little about KILT and a guide to learn by doing.
+After completing the quickstart guide, you should have learn a little about KILT and a guide to learn by doing.
 The guide requires some experience with javascript and command-line tools.
 We will have recommended guides to other tutorials for further learnings.